-Eat this
+Rather than Eat this

-Vegetable beef soup
+Broth Vegetable beef soup

-Fruited Jell-O
+Plain Jell-O Fruited Jell-O

-Milk, fruit smoothie, protein shake
+Carbonated beverages Milk, fruit smoothie, protein shake

-Frozen yogurt, frozen fruit bar
+Italian ice/popsicles Frozen yogurt, frozen fruit bar

 Symptoms to Watch For After Surgery

 Blood Clots

 Surgery may cause the blood to slow and clot in veins of the legs.
 If a clot occurs, you may need to be admitted to the hospital to receive blood thinning medication.